Neanderthal Museum

 How long should I spend visiting?

-It is recommended to spend at least two to three hours at the museum to fully engage with the exhibits and participate in any activities.
+It is recommended to spend approximately two to three hours exploring the exhibits and engaging with interactive displays to fully appreciate the museum.

 Is photography allowed?